-The behavior of individual flows-single connections or streams of packets between the same source and destinationhas received extensive analysis for a number of years.
-However, as the Internet continues to expand in speed and size, the gulf between such "micro-flows" and their combined behavior when aggregated grows ever wider.
-To date, studies of aggregate traffic have focused on questions of behavior at a particular level of granularity: for example, correlations in packet arrivals seen en masse on a link [11], patterns of backbone traffic when partitioned by directionality, transport protocol, and application [14, 20] or viewed at /8, /16 and /24 prefix granularities [1], or the overall distributions of individual connection characteristics [4, 16].
-These studies have made significant progress in understanding the structure of specific types of aggregates, but the question of how behavior changes as aggregation increases has received little attention beyond basic statistical multiplexing models.
-Yet there is clearly a world of difference between an individual TCP connection and a Gbps backbone stream from one city to another.
+THE behavior of individual flows-single connections or streams of packets between the same source and destination-has received extensive analysis for a number of years.
+However, as the Internet continues to expand in speed and size, the gulf between the behavior of flows and the behavior of large aggregates of flows grows ever wider.
+Studies of aggregate traffic have focused on questions of behavior at a particular granularity: for example, correlations in packet arrivals seen en masse on a link [1], patterns of backbone traffic when partitioned by directionality, transport protocol, and application [2], [3] or viewed at /8, /16 and /24 prefix granularities [4], or the overall distributions of individual connection characteristics [5], [6].
+These studies have made significant progress in understanding the structure of specific types of aggregates.